How to Make a Day in the Life Video

 To address this, plan for a filming day that incorporates all the key elements of the job candidates need to know about.
 Start by answering the most important or frequently asked questions by showing the actual experience.
 Is work conducted in an office, in person?
 Virtual or hybrid?
 Do you need to travel?
 Does your job require physical labor?

-We worked with Great Clips® Salons to create A Day in the Life Video showcasing the General Manager position:
+We worked with Great Clips® Salons to create a day in the life video showcasing the General Manager position:

 All Great Clips® salons are independently owned and operated by third-party franchisees.
-Franchisees, not Great Clips, Inc., are responsible for all hiring and personnel matters at their individual salons.”
+Franchisees, not Great Clips, Inc., are responsible for all hiring and personnel matters at their individual salons.

-In this video, candidates can see how Hannah balances the organization and people-facing sides of her job.
+In this video, candidates can see how Hannah balances both the organization and people-facing sides of her job.

 For example, you could: